ParkinsonLab/Architect/README.md

 In the simplest case, running Architect using Docker requires the following steps:
 1. Set up the following directories:
 	i.
 A directory to contain an Architect-specific database folder.
-(Note that this folder will be augmented the first time Architect is run.)
+Note that this folder will be augmented the first time Architect is run.
+Please re-use the same folder in any subsequent re-runs of Architect and please refrain from modifying any contents of this folder.
 Call the global path to this directory (including the folder name) ``db-dir``. ii.
 A directory to contain the output from Architect.
 (Important note: you should not have a folder named ``organism`` already in this folder.)
 Call the global path to this directory (including the folder name) ``architect-run``.
 2. Copy your sequence file to ``architect-run`` and rename it to ``sequence.fa``.
 3. Only if performing model reconstruction, create a file containing any user-defined reactions (named ``USER_defined_reactions.out``) and another with any ''warning metabolites'' (named ``WARNING_mets_to_allow.out``).
 More details about these are given [below](Modifications-to-sample_run-in) when defining ``USER_def_reax`` and ``WARNING_mets`` respectively.